Learning opportunity? Yes, says child feeding expert, Ellyn Satter.

 In the nutrition culture we live in, it’s easy to adopt an all-or-nothing mentality with food.
 However, we don’t do our kids any favours by being overly restrictive and coercive or overly lenient and disinterested.
 The recommendation for how to handle sweets, like Halloween candy, is to teach a more moderate approach in a structured environment.

 How much candy should kids have?

-In the words of Ellyn Satter, “Work toward having your child be able to manage his own stash,” she advises parents in her book, Your Child’s Weight: Helping Without Harming.
+In the words of Ellyn Satter, “Work toward having your child be able to manage their own stash,” she advises parents in her book, Your Child’s Weight: Helping Without Harming.
 This means a parent needs to learn to keep interference to a minimum.
-“When he comes home from trick or treating, let him lay out his booty, gloat over it, sort it and eat as much of it as he wants.
-Let him do the same the next day.
-Then have him put it away and relegate it to meal and snack time—a couple of small pieces at meals for dessert and as much as he wants for snack time.”
+“When they come home from trick or treating, let them lay out their booty, gloat over it, sort it and eat as much of it as they want.
+Let them do the same the next day.
+Then have them put it away and relegate it to meal and snack time—a couple of small pieces at meals for dessert and as much as they want for snack time.”
 You can read more of Satter’s advice here.

 Teaching mindful eating at Halloween